-As part of our three-year partnership with Little Athletics, we donate boxes of bananas to more than 440 Little Athletic centres for their weekly training sessions.
+As part of our three-year partnership with Little Athletics, we donate boxes of bananas to more than 440 Little Athletic In FY19, Coles announced it would provide SecondBite with centres for their weekly training sessions.
 Since October 2017, we have donated more than 2.5 million bananas in addition to direct financial support.